Supporting Students Beyond the Classroom

 Standard equipment such as vibration shakers, hot-wire anemometry systems, spectral analyzers, digital oscilloscopes, and data acquisition systems are also used in the laboratory.

-Intelligent Systems Laboratory – HL312
+Systems and Robot Control Laboratory – HL312

 Equipment includes a dSPACE® ACE-1103 kit with DS1103 PPC Controller Board (8 analog outputs, 20 analog inputs, 6 encoder inputs) and two QUANSER® Hardware-in-The-loop Board with WinCon 4.1 and Quarc® Real-Time Control Software along with their dedicated PCs.